 My 30-second spot was a winner.
 “Help me!
 Help me!” my thin, tiny high-pitched voice whimpered.

 Then a deep sinister voice intoned, over weird music by Leonard Rosenman for East of Eden, “What a piteous cry.
 What a hideous fly.
-The Fly, starring Vincent Price, is at the Shore Theater.
+The Fly, starring Vincent Price, is at the Shore Theatre.
 Dare to be there.”
-A $25 triumph (valued at $206 April 2015.)
+A $25 triumph (valued at $206 in April 2015).

 “More than three hours,” Igor replied in a kind, gentle, rather cultured voice.

 Not long thereafter I saw his facial artwork in person.
 I’d say 20 minutes would have been enough.

 The collection of characters he’d brought with him looked like a bunch of high schoolers he’d drafted off the streets.
 I tried talking to one aiming to look like Frankenstein’s Monster.